Homelessness

 • Find out if they will let you stay for longer so you can move in a planned way

-• If you are being asked to leave rented accommodation, it is important to check that you have been issued notice in the correct manner.
-You can check if you are being treated legally and fairly on the National Homelessness Advice Service website or on the Shelter website
+• If you are being asked to leave rented accommodation, check that you have been issued notice correctly.
+You can check if you are being treated legally and fairly on the National Homelessness Advice Service website or the Shelter website.

 • Do not stop paying your rent.
-Speak with your Housing Officer or private landlord urgently and advise them of your situation.
+Speak with your Housing Officer or private landlord urgently.
 You may be able to arrange a repayment plan.

-• For help with your finances, budget or debt advice, contact Citizens Advice Swindon, the Step Change Debt Charity or the Wiltshire Law Centre
+• For help with your finances, budgeting or debt advice, contact Citizens Advice Swindon, the Step Change Debt Charity or the Southern England Law Centre.

 • Are you able to stay if you commit to changing your behaviour?

-If we can’t prevent you from becoming homeless from your private let, and we have a duty to offer you emergency accommodation, we will not make you wait for court action.
-You may choose to remain in private accommodation and wait for a Possession Order rather than go into emergency accommodation such as a hotel.
+If the Council cannot prevent you from becoming homeless from a private let and has a duty to offer emergency accommodation, you will not be required to wait for court action.
+You may choose to remain in private accommodation and wait for a Possession Order rather than move into emergency accommodation such as a hotel.

 Contact information